mongodb/specifications/source/transactions/tests/README.rst

 #.
 Call ``session0.endSession()`` and ``session1.endSession``.
 #.
 If the test includes a list of command-started events in ``expectations``,
-   compare them to the actual command-started events using the same logic as the Command Monitoring Spec Tests runner, plus the rules in the Command-Started Events instructions below.
+   compare them to the actual command-started events using the same logic as the `legacy Command Monitoring Spec Tests runner <https://github.com/mongodb/specifications/blob/09ee1ebc481f1502e3246971a9419e484d736207/source/command-monitoring/tests/README.rst#expectations>`_, plus the rules in the Command-Started Events instructions below.
 #.
 If ``failPoint`` is specified, disable the fail point to avoid spurious
    failures in subsequent tests.
 The fail point may be disabled like so::